Carnitine palmitoyl-transferase, deficiency in

 Anesthetic implications:

 avoid prolonged fasting, give glucose-containing IV fluids and measure blood glucose levels.
-Principles of a management of a mitochondrial cytopathy. in case of type II, the heterozygous patients for the mutation R503C could present a risk of metabolic reaction with rhabdomyolysis quite similar to dystrophinopathies (see Duchenne myopathy)
+Principles of a management of a mitochondrial cytopathy.
+Avoid continuous infusion of propofol.
+If total IV anaesthesia is required: dexmedetomidine, remifentanil, midazolam or remimazolam are preferable.
+In case of type II, the patients heterozygous for the mutation R503C could present a risk of metabolic reaction with rhabdomyolysis quite similar to dystrophinopathies (see Duchenne myopathy)

 References :